UK prepares new law to break up errant banks

 ENORMOUS PUBLIC ANGER

-Part nationalized RBS is expected to be fined this week for its role in a global interest-rate-fixing scandal, and Osborne repeated his call for the settlement with U.S. and UK regulators to be paid out of bankers' bonuses, saying it would cause "enormous public anger" if the taxpayer footed the bill.

-The UK has spent over $100 billion propping up its over-leveraged banking system, much of it poured into RBS.
+The UK has spent over $100 billion (63.4 billion pounds) propping up its over-leveraged banking system, much of it poured into RBS.

 Asked whether there should be resignations at RBS as a result of the bank's imminent fine, Osborne said it was "quite well known that RBS are thinking about changes" amongst the investment bank's senior management.